VictorCambraia/franka_ros/README.md

 See the [Franka Control Interface (FCI) documentation][fci-docs] for more information.

-# TODO
+# Code developed by me

-- Get the exception of the y.... in the get_pose_refactor.py (DONE, I THINK)
+I added one controller to this repo.
+The controller responsible for collision avoidance to a person using the VFI approach.
+The last version of the controller is in this repo and not in the  "ROS_HMP_Collision_Avoidance " repo.

-- Change the d_safe so it includes the std deviation as well.
-I am not considering it to the final calculation right now...
+The controller is the code joint_velocity_side2side_controller.cpp and is in the folder franka_example_controllers/src .
+The name is not self descriptive because initially this controller had another function.
+The structure of this controller is similar to the other example controllers.

-- See if the model that I am using right now is more or less trustworthy...
-Maybe not
+In addition to the joint_velocity_side2side_controller.cpp, it is presented in the franka_example_controllers/src folder the JacobianHMP.cpp file.
+This document has functions that are necessary to the developed controller (most of the functions are related to the Jacobians calculation)

 ## License